grski/grski.pl/posts/ai/vdb.md

 7. Milvus is what I'd stay away from.
 Old Oracle of VDB world.
 8. For anything that can hit production, FAISS is a no-go, it's just a lib.
 For simple play-around hobby projects?
 Why not.

 Yes, this was written by a human in a 4h long flow state powered act of uninterrupted creativity.
 It was fun, I've actually learned a lot.
+I've written this in one go almost, except minor stuff or including the feedback from Jeff.
+I'll leave it mostly unedited, with original wording and typos.